 The District initiated a buyout program for properties in chronic flood-prone areas in 2015.
-Buildings that qualify will be purchased, demolished, and restored to pervious space, thereby increasing stormwater retention and detention.
-Since the program was initiated the District has partnered with five communities on six different projects to acquire 90 homes thus far.
-These homes were subsequently demolished and restored to open space.
-These 90 properties provide approximately 650,000 gallons of stormwater retention.
-Three of these partnerships are still actively pursuing acquisition of an additional 64 properties.
-The District contributed buyout funds in the amount of \$17,500,000 while the Illinois Emergency Management Authority (IEMA) and U.S. Housing and Urban Development (HUD) contributed \$15,800,000 of funding towards the acquisition of these flood-prone properties to date.
-The District will continue to pursue additional projects that will exceed the goals required by the Consent Decree.
+Properties that qualify will be purchased, buildings demolished, and restored to pervious space, thereby increasing stormwater retention and detention.
+Since the program was initiated, the District has partnered with several Cook County communities to acquire 93 homes thus far.
+The properties were subsequently restored to open space and provide approximately 672,000 gallons of stormwater retention.
+The District will continue to pursue additional flood-prone property acquisition projects that will exceed the goals required by the Consent Decree.